arjuntaliyan/Javascript_code/README.md

 Switch ON/OFF Bulb

 // Project 2

-Add courses in list, remove or edit using button tags
+CRUD APP (Create, Read, Update, Delete)
+Performing an app on add courses in list.